sqdlab/SQDToolz/docs/User/AWG_Pulse_Building.md

 VariableProperty("driveAmpl", lab, lab.HAL("Wfm1").get_waveform_segment("Drive"), 'Amplitude')
 lab.VAR('testAmpl').Value = 0.3
 ```
 Note that the `WFS_Gaussian` object has an `Amplitude` property that is being tied to the variable `"driveAmpl"`.
 Another useful property common to all waveform segment classes is `Duration`.
+More details on sweeping AWG waveform parameters are given in a separate [article](AWG_VARs.md).

 ## Flexible time-segments in waveforms of fixed time-length